-The margin of error surrounding the cut score of 75% is 3.7 on the 100-point scale.
+The margin of error surrounding the cut score of 75% is 2.93 on the 100-point scale.
 The margin of error (one standard error of measurement) can be constructed around the cut score.
-That zone ranges from 71.3 to 78.7.
-So those candidates whose score are 72 to 77 are caught in this zone of uncertainty and are in risk of misclassification due to random error.
-Of the 758 candidates included in this analysis, only 19 fall in this zone of uncertainty around the cut score.
+That zone ranges from 72.1 to 77.9.
+So those candidates whose score are 72 to 78 are caught in this zone of uncertainty and are in risk of misclassification due to random error.
+Of the 163 candidates included in this analysis, only two fall into this zone of uncertainty around the cut score.
 As these candidates have performed poorly in comparison with most candidates, the risk of misclassification is associated with their poor performance.
-There is very little any testing program can do to reduce this zone of uncertainty.
-The three candidates failing as a result are counseled to seek remediation and re-take the examination.
+There is truly little that any testing program can do to reduce this zone of uncertainty.
+The single candidate failing as a result are counseled to seek remediation and re-take the examination.

 Examiner consistency is very high for the anterior endodontics and lower for the posterior endodontics.
-The reliability estimate for the total score is moderate, but this fact is mitigated by the fact that scores are very highly skewed and restricted in variability.
+The reliability estimate for the total score is moderate, but this is mitigated by scores being highly skewed and restricted in variability.
 The standard error of measurement is small.
 The risk of making Type 1 or Type 2 classification error is small, considering that most candidates score very high on this examination.